LWFriedrick/Shooter-game/README.md

 # Shooter-game
-A fun summertime python project
+A fun alone summertime python project.

+Move with the keyboard
+Shoot with Space
+You only have one live
+Oh and the small one just die out, you can't kill it Enjoy!